karlqi2000/test_repo/guide.rst

 This is a heading
 ------------------

-Here are some text and some intentioal spellling errror.
+Here are some text and no intentional spelling error.